Theodore Orji

-Background
+Early life, education and career

+Orji was born on 9 November 1950 in Amaokwe-Ugba, Ibeku, Umuahia.
+He attended St. Michael's Catholic Primary School, Umuahia, and proceeded to Santa Crux Secondary School, Olokoro, before completing his secondary education at Holy Ghost College, Owerri.
+He earned a Bachelor of Arts degree in English from the University of Ibadan in 1977.
+He completed his National Youth Service Corps programme in Sokoto State in 1978.

-Before becoming governor, he was formerly a career civil servant who served as the Principal Secretary, Abia State Government House.
-He was later appointed Chief of Staff to the then Abia State Governor, Chief Orji Uzor Kalu.
+Before becoming the governor of Abia State, Orji was formerly a career civil servant where he served at the Abia State Government House as a principal secretary.
+He was later appointed chief of staff to the then Abia State governor, Orji Uzor Kalu.

-He is a serving Senator of the Federal Republic of Nigeria, where he has served as Chairman, Senate Committee on Privatization and Vice Chairman, Senate Committee on Agriculture.

-Career

 Public service

-After completing the National Youth Service Corps Scheme, he began working as an Administrative Officer in the old Imo State civil service in 1979.
+After completing the National Youth Service Corps programme, he began working as an administrative officer in the old Imo State Civil Service Commission in 1979.
 When Abia State was created in 1991, Orji returned to Umuahia, where he served in several administrative positions, including the Government House, Umuahia, Bureau of Budget and Planning and Ministry of Agriculture.

-In March 1996, he was seconded to the National Electoral Commission of Nigeria (NECON), now INEC, Abia State, as Administrative Secretary.
-He was later redeployed to Enugu State in 1997 to supervise the elections that ushered in the current democratic dispensation in Nigeria.
+In March 1996, he was seconded to the National Electoral Commission of Nigeria (NECON), now INEC, Abia State, as the administrative secretary.
+He was later reassigned to Enugu State in 1997 to supervise the elections that ushered in the current democratic dispensation in Nigeria.
 After the polls, Orji returned to Abia State, where he subsequently served in various capacities in the Cabinet Office, Ministry of Lands and Survey, Ministry of Agriculture, and Abia State Government House.

 Political career

-In December 2006, Senator Orji won the gubernatorial primaries of the Progressive Peoples Alliance (PPA) to contest the 2007 governorship elections in Abia State.
-On April 14, 2007, he was elected Governor of Abia State, as declared by the Independent National Electoral Commission, INEC.
-He was sworn in on Tuesday, May 29, 2007, as the 3rd Executive Governor of Abia State.
+In December 2006, Orji won the gubernatorial primaries of the Progressive Peoples Alliance (PPA) to contest the 2007 governorship elections in Abia State.
+On 14 April 2007, he was elected governor of Abia State, as declared by the Independent National Electoral Commission, INEC.
+He was sworn in on 29 May 2007 as the third executive governor of Abia State.
 In 2011, he re-contested and won a second term.

+He served as a Senator of the Federal Republic of Nigeria, where he chaired the Senate Committee on Privatization and was the vice chairman, Senate Committee on Agriculture.

-In 2021, Senator Orji announced his retirement from active politics after completing his second tenure as Senator, representing Abia Central Senatorial District.
+In 2021, Orji announced his retirement from active politics after completing his second tenure as Senator, representing Abia Central Senatorial District.